Posts In Category

 La Salle High School has posted the following release asking prayers for one of its students who was injured in an accident.
 Please keep Justin Brown and his family in your prayers Today is a difficult day at La Salle High School.
 Justin Brown, a senior, has been involved in …

-Coming soon: March edition of The Catholic Telegraph
+March The Catholic Telegraph Promo

 The March Edition of The Catholic Telegraph, featuring coverage of the historic papal resignation, should hit mailboxes Thursday.
 This issue, look for the special two-page spread on Pope Benedict XVI‘s resignation beginning on page 12.
 Coverage includes world leader’s reactions, timeline, photos and more.
 Archbishop Dennis M. Schnurr has two letters in this edition.
 On …